 What is the Lifelong Loan Entitlement (LLE)?

 This new type of education loan is designed to be a lot more flexible than the current system and help adults upskill or retrain at any stage in their careers.
-From 2025, every adult in the UK will be able to access the equivalent of four years of post-18 education funding at today’s tuition fees, which equates to a loan entitlement of £37,000.

-As well as a new loan system, new courses will be offered in addition to existing higher education qualifications.
+In addition to a new loan system, new courses will be offered in addition to existing higher education qualifications.
 These new courses will be based on industry demand and modular in structure, which means that over their career, a person may take a wide range of different modules as their work changes.
 Under the current plans, the new modular courses will be stackable, leading to full qualifications.

 Advanced Learner Loans and Student Loans Combined